Update: June 27 – 5.8 magnitude earthquake detected near Noda, Japan

 Did you feel it?

 If you felt the earthquake, you can submit a report through the USGS Felt Report form.
-The agency has received 8 responses on its online form so far, from people reporting they experienced weak to light shaking.
-Residents reported feeling the quake in a couple of cities, including Sendai and Misawa, according to the USGS DYFI report.
+The agency has so far received 11 reports via its online form from people who indicate they felt light to moderate shaking.
+The USGS DYFI report indicates that residents in cities such as Sendai, Misawa and Hachinohe experienced the quake.

 Impact and estimated losses